Skip to content

 At the same time, experience is not a binary property that appears at some threshold of complexity, but a spectrum continuously distributed along Tao’s unfolding (see D10).
 Human experience is one specific region of this spectrum, not the only one.
 Does a honeybee perceiving ultraviolet light “feel something”?
 Is there some primitive “experiential” dimension in a tree’s tropism toward sunlight?
 The Tao of Lucidity does not exclude these possibilities, but neither does it assert them glibly.
 It insists on only one point: at least for finite, embodied agents, experience genuinely exists, and this is the foundation of the entire ethical system.

 Scholium (epistemic status of P5): The claim that depth of experience correlates with finitude rests on a Demonstration (phenomenological argument), not a Proof (logical derivation from prior postulates).
 The phenomenological argument, that irreversible loss is a precondition for cherishing, is experientially compelling but not deductively necessary.
-Should a future discovery demonstrate that an infinite or non-embodied being could possess genuinely deep experience, the wisdom argument (§XIII, E-Int) and certain ethical conclusions that depend on finitude as a condition of experiential depth would require revision.
+Should a future discovery demonstrate that an infinite or non-embodied being could possess genuinely deep experience, the wisdom argument (§XIV, E-Int) and certain ethical conclusions that depend on finitude as a condition of experiential depth would require revision.
 This transparency about P5’s epistemic status is itself a practice of the framework’s commitment to lucidity over dogma (EP6).

 Any mode of Tao’s unfolding can only partially know Tao.